constellant/dpSlate/source/dpSlateHelp/index.md

 ```
 A GitHub Flavored Markdown (GFM) source document is used to generate each of the dpSlate Documents that are presented on the portal.
 Each dpSlate GFM source document is a plain text document that starts with a Yet Another Markup Language (YAML) header that contains directives used to control how the document will be formatted.
 The YAML header starts and ends with a line that has three dashes, `---`, that start in the first column of the line.

 The YAML header contains directives that control how the document will look and appear when it is converted to HTML.
 The directives consist of a YAML variable name, the directive, followed by a `:`.
-There are three types of YAML variables:
+There are four types of YAML variables:

 * _Boolean_ - booleans variables are used to turn things on or off using various keywords to represent true or false.
 YAML is flexible and the values for true and false are anything that kinda looks like a true or false.
 For example true can be represented by `T, TRUE, Y, Yes, or ON` independent of case while the values for false are similar and can be represented by `F, FALSE, N, NO, or OFF` regardless of case.

 * _String_ - a string is either a string of text or quoted text.
 Text can be quoted either by a double, `"`, or single, `'`, quotation mark.
 Boolean keywords that are not in quotes might be interpreted as a boolean directive.

 * _List_ -  a list is a collection of items.
 The items in the list are strings that are also know as a “hash” or a “dictionary”.
 Directives that are lists consist of the directive followed by a number of lines that are indented and start with a dash, `-`, followed by a space.

+* _Integer_ - a numerical value.

 The valid dpSlate YAML document directives include: